Prior to the formation of the A-League, soccer – or football as it is known internationally – failed to reach any great lustre in Australia.

 US Major League Soccer

 This 20-team competition, like most other US sports, is divided into two conferences: east and west.
 It begins in March each year.
-The LA Galaxy has won the most MLS Cups, with five, closely followed by DC United on four titles.
+The LA Galaxy have won the most MLS Cups, with five, closely followed by DC United on four titles.